 Any form of political consciousness contains both rational (conscious) and irrational (unconscious) levels.

-In this regard, as a criterion for the classification of forms of political consciousness the degree of their rationality, can be used, which is an important indicator in a methodological and general culture-logical way.
+In this regard, as a criterion for the classification of forms of political consciousness can be used the degree of their rationality, which is an important indicator in a methodological and general culturelogical way.